ractivejs/ractivejs.github.io/docs/tutorials/components.md

 When we started out with our slideshow, we were rendering it directly to a target element rather than as a component in another Ractive.js instance.
 It turns out that having self-contained components like that is a pretty convenient pattern for managing complexity in a larger app.
 All of the related functionality for a feature or group of features can be grouped into one Ractive.js extension known as a _view_.
 Each individual view can then be loaded and/or rendered independently.

-In order do use views with a main instance controlling the overall app, you would have to have some sort of big `#if`/`else` block with each view included as a branch.
+In order to use views with a main instance controlling the overall app, you would have to have some sort of big `#if`/`else` block with each view included as a branch.
 You could also resort to some sort of partial generation scheme.
 There's an easier way though.

 Ractive.js will allow you to attach one independent instance to another using `attachChild`, optionally specifying a _target_.
 If you don't specify a target, then the child instance will not be rendered, but if you _do_ specify a target, then the instance will be rendered into the first available matching _anchor_.
 An anchor looks like a component or element, but its name always starts with a `#`.
 You may have as many anchors as you like, and they may each have the same or different names.